Skip to navigation Skip to content

 Before stopping ongoing periodic payments:

-• ask the customer to provide supporting documents, for example, a letter from the compensation payer advising payments have ceased, the reason and showing the date they were paid up to and including
+• ask the customer to provide supporting documents, for example, a letter from the compensation payer advising payments to have ceased, the reason and showing the date they were paid up to and including

 • scan supporting documents to the customers record